MicrosoftDocs/microsoft-365-docs/microsoft-365/backup/backup-setup.md

 - **Protection units** – SharePoint sites, OneDrive accounts, or Exchange Online mailboxes backed up by the Microsoft 365 Backup tool.

 - **Restore point** – A prior point in time from which you can restore a version of your content and metadata.
-If the protection unit from a prior point in time is identical to the present state of your data, then a restore from that point will have no impact on your current data.
+If the protection unit from a prior point in time is identical to the present state of your data, then a restore from that point has no affect on your current data.

 - **RPO** – Recovery point objective, or how close in time the most recent restore point is to an impacting event.